Sunday, January 27, 2019

 New Year 2019: Sunshine After The Rain

 A glittering, sparkling, and noisy celebration.
 That was the end of 2018!
-Fireworks had light up the dark street as we have welcomed the New Year 2019.
+Fireworks had light up the dark street as we welcomed the New Year 2019.

 Higher level of endurance